Judge blocks Brazilian assets of Vale, BHP after dam burst

 Samarco, BHP and Vale must also contract within 10 days a company to evaluate the contamination to fish caused by the mud slide, and the possible risk to humans who might consume them.

-Failure to meet these deadlines, and others listed in the judgement, face a daily fine of 150,000 reais.
+Failure to meet these deadlines, and others listed in the judgment, face a daily fine of 150,000 reais.

 (Writing by Stephen Eisenhammer; Editing by Raissa Kasolowsky and James Dalgleish)